Leper War on Kauaʻi: Aftermath

 The soldiers left boarded the Iwalani, the campaign had captured twenty seven prisoners.
 The remaining lepers were never harassed again, while the captured lepers were sent to Kalawao.
 The leper community in Kalalau had dissolved and lived in individual households.
 Koʻolau and his family remained unharmed, yet still fearful of being captured, staying in the original valley in which they were hiding for many more years until the first son and Koʻolau died.
 Piilani, Koʻolau's wife, left the valley following their deaths and shared her story which was later published.
 In 1897, William Smith's brother physician Jared K. Smith was killed in what was suspected as retaliation by a relative of lepers who were threatened with deportation.
 Smith's law partner William Ansel Kinney was sent as special prosecutor.
 A native Hawaiian named Kapea was arrested, tried, and hanged for the murder.

 Popular culture

 The Leper War has been cited as a successful act of defiance directed at discrimination toward leprosy and Hawaiians.

 Piilani wrote about her experience which was published in 1906 titled Ka Moolelo oiaio o Kaluaikoolau, Hawaiian for The True Story of Kaluaikoolau.

 The event would inspire the narrative The Folding Cliffs by W. S. Merwin.

 Jack London wrote a short story about the incident titled "Koolau the Leper".

+Carlos Giménez adapted Jack London's short story Koolau the Leper into a comic titled Koolau el leproso.
+According to his biography, Giménez began the adaptation in 1978 and it was published from 1979 in the magazine Totem before later appearing in collected form.

 In 2022, a feature film about the rebellion called The Wind & the Reckoning was released.